 Where are the CKV lines connected in the LCD panel?

 The CKV lines originate from the Power Management IC (PMIC) or a dedicated level shifter IC on the T-con (Timing Controller) board.
-From there, they are routed through the flexible flat cables (FFC) to the source PCB (the long board attached to the panel glass).
-Finally, they enter the glass panel itself to drive the Gate Driver circuitry, which is often integrated directly onto the glass substrate (GOA technology).
+From there, they are routed through the flexible flat cables (FFC) to the source PCB.
+Finally, they enter the glass panel itself to drive the Gate Driver circuitry (GOA technology).

 How to find CKV lines on an LCD panel?